mjeanroy/springmvc-mustache/docs/01-jmustache.md

 JMustache is a 100% java implementation of mustache templating and is supported out of the box by SpringMVC Mustache.

+The documentation and source code can be found here: [https://github.com/samskivert/jmustache](https://github.com/samskivert/jmustache)

 ### Installation

 If you are using springmvc-mustache >= 0.10.0, the recommended way is to add `springmvc-mustache-jmustache` dependency: